vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 ## e) Building the Activation Map For Visualization:

 We learned earlier that the last layer of our network is the Global Average Pooling layer.
 This last layer is useful for reducing the tensor of trained weights from h x w x d to 1 x 1 x d.
 Then, we calculated the weighted sum from this 1 x 1 x d dimensional tensor and then fed into a softmax function to find the probabilities of the predicted class (Pneumonia or Normal).
 After getting the confirmed class from the model, we can map back this class to the weighted sum tensor to plot the class activation map for visualization.
+You can read more about class activation map [here](https://towardsdatascience.com/activation-maps-for-deep-learning-models-in-a-few-lines-of-code-ed9ced1e8d21#:~:text=Activation%20maps%20are%20just%20a,of%20various%20linear%20algebraic%20operations.&text=high%20learning%20rates.-,Activation%20maps%20are%20just%20a%20visual%20representation%20of%20these%20activation,various%20layers%20of%20the%20network.)

 In PyTorch, we can use the register_forward_hook module to obtain activation of the last convolutional layer as described above, we use the  register_forward_hook module.
 The code is as following:
  ```